Folkestone Triennial

 The Creative Folkestone Triennial is an arts festival held every three years in Folkestone, Kent, England.

 Site-specific artworks are commissioned for what are often unusual locations around the town, a number of works remaining in place permanently after the end of each festival as part of the permanent Creative Folkestone Artworks exhibition.
 The 2021 Triennial will be the first to break the usual three-year cycle following a postponement from its original 2020 dates due to the global COVID-19 pandemic.

-Artists who have exhibited at the Triennial include Lubiana Himid, Tracy Emin, Cornelia Parker, Martin Creed, Myles Stephens, Emma Hart, Sir Anthony Gormley, Andy Goldsworthy and Bob and Roberta Smith.
+Artists who have exhibited at the Triennial include Lubaina Himid, Tracey Emin, Cornelia Parker, Martin Creed, Myles Stephens, Emma Hart, Sir Anthony Gormley, Andy Goldsworthy and Bob and Roberta Smith.
 During 2014, graffiti artist Banksy contributed Art Buff to the town, announcing that it was "Part of the Folkestone triennial.
 Kind of."

 The Folkestone Triennial was curated by Andrea Schlieker in 2008 and 2011, and Lewis Biggs in 2014, 2017 and 2021.

 Community engagement

-Announcing the 2021 artists, curator Lewis Biggs described the Triennial’s connection with Folkestone by saying “we will treat the town as a gallery”, adding it “has to be about the context and history of Folkestone”.
+Announcing the 2021 artists, curator Lewis Biggs described the Triennial's connection with Folkestone by saying "we will treat the town as a gallery", adding it "has to be about the context and history of Folkestone".

-Community engagement and involvement with the development with the artworks is a key feature of the Triennial, including HoyCheong Wong’s 2017 piece working with Folkestone’s Islamic Cultural Centre - a relationship which will be extended for Wong’s collaboration with the local Islamic community, artist Simon Davenport and architect Shahed Saleem/Makespace for the 2021 Triennial.
+Community engagement and involvement with the development with the artworks is a key feature of the Triennial, including HoyCheong Wong's 2017 piece working with Folkestone's Islamic Cultural Centre - a relationship which will be extended for Wong's collaboration with the local Islamic community, artist Simon Davenport and architect Shahed Saleem/Makespace for the 2021 Triennial.

-Other pieces commissioned for 2021 with strong elements of community engagement include those commissioned through Pioneering Places East Kent and funded by Arts Council England and National Lottery Heritage Fund inspired by the former site of Folkestone’s Ship Street Gasworks.
-These include Jacqueline Donachie’s piece inspired by a social club which remained on the derelict site long after it ceased production while Morag Myerscough is designing a gateway or ‘welcome pavilion’ for the former gasworks site.
+Other pieces commissioned for 2021 with strong elements of community engagement include those commissioned through Pioneering Places East Kent and funded by Arts Council England and National Lottery Heritage Fund inspired by the former site of Folkestone's Ship Street Gasworks.
+These include Jacqueline Donachie's piece inspired by a social club which remained on the derelict site long after it ceased production while Morag Myerscough is designing a gateway or 'welcome pavilion' for the former gasworks site.

 Educational programme

-The Triennial’s significant educational programme has been growing since its first inception in the 2014 edition, which involved over 18,000 learners across more than 70 schools and 50 community groups.
+The Triennial's significant educational programme has been growing since its first inception in the 2014 edition, which involved over 18,000 learners across more than 70 schools and 50 community groups.
 In 2017 this was further developed to 202 talks, tours, workshops and conferences through a schools, community and further and higher education programme.
 In 2021 the Triennial will expand its footprint online through virtual tours and video content.